 - Possession of fentanyl for the purpose of trafficking contrary to Section 5(2) of the Controlled Drugs and Substances Act.

 Bottom Line: This most serious prosecution never made it to trial.
 Why?
-As a consequence of an egregious and irrevocable err committed by the authorities in their pursuit of this matter, Patrick Fagan was successful in resolving this prosecution by way of the entry of a stay of proceedings .
+As a consequence of an egregious and irrevocable err committed by the authorities in their pursuit of this matter, Patrick Fagan was successful in resolving this prosecution by way of the entry of a Stay of Proceedings is a legal term used to refer to a direction by a Crown prosecutor or a Judge to the Clerk of the Court to terminate a criminal prosecution.
+Click for more information..